Cost of electricity by source: Capital costs

 Geothermal power is unique among renewables in that it usually has a low above-ground impact and is capable of baseload power generation as well as combined heat and power.
 However, depending on the plant and conditions underground naturally occurring radioactive materials such as radon may be released into the air.
 This partially offsets relatively high costs per capacity which were cited as US$200 million for the 45 MW first phase of Þeistareykir Geothermal Power Station and a total of US$330 million for the 90 MW combined two first phases.
-This gives a cost per kilowatt of capacity of US$4,444 if only the first phase is considered and US$3,667 if the cost estimates for both phases together hold.
+This gives a cost per kW of capacity of US$4,444 if only the first phase is considered and US$3,667 if the cost estimates for both phases together hold.
 The source also calls this power plant uniquely cost effective for geothermal power and the unique geology of Iceland makes the country one of the largest producers of geothermal power worldwide and by far the largest per capita or relative to all energy consumed.

-Block 5 of Irsching Power Station in Southern Germany uses natural gas as fuel in a combined cycle converting 1750 Megawatts of thermal energy to 847 net Megawatts of usable electricity.
+Block 5 of Irsching Power Station in Southern Germany uses natural gas as fuel in a combined cycle, converting 1,750 megawatts of thermal energy to 847 net MW of usable electricity.
 It cost €450 million to build.
-This works out to some €531 per Kilowatt of capacity.
+This works out to some €531 per kW of capacity.
 However, due to the uneconomical prospect of operating it as a peaking power plant, the owners, soon after opening the plant in 2010, wanted to shut down the plant.

 The LCOE of floating wind power increases with the distance from shore.

-The Lieberose Photovoltaic Park - one of the largest in Germany - had a nameplate capacity at opening of 52.79 Megawatt and cost some €160 million to build or €3031 per kilowatt.
-With a yearly output of some 52 Gigawatt-hours (equivalent to just over 5.9 Megawatts) it has a capacity factor just over 11%.
+The Lieberose Photovoltaic Park – one of the largest in Germany – had a nameplate capacity at opening of 52.79 megawatt and cost some €160 million to build or €3031 per kW.
+With a yearly output of some 52 GWh (equivalent to just over 5.9 MW) it has a capacity factor just over 11%.
 The €160 million figure was again cited when the solar park was sold in 2010.